NateAlmighty/MinionsOfTheDragon/README.md

 * Added a new class: Mage
 * Changed Adventurer class name to Monk
 * Increased enemies' health
+* Can now type answers in uppercase or lowercase

 Also added 1 ability to each class: